-And as miracles, without preaching that doctrine which God hath established; so preaching the true doctrine, without the doing of miracles, is an insufficient argument of immediate revelation.
-For if a man that teacheth not false doctrine, should pretend to be a prophet without showing any miracle, he is never the more to be regarded for his pretence, as is evident by Deut. xviii. v.
-21,
+And as Miracles, without preaching that Doctrine which God hath established; so preaching the true Doctrine, without the doing of Miracles, is an unsufficient argument of immediate Revelation.
+For if a man that teacheth not false Doctrine, should pretend to bee a Prophet without shewing any Miracle, he is never the more to bee regarded for his pretence, as is evident by

-The marks of a prophet in the old law, miracles, and doctrine comformable to the law.
+The marks of a Prophet in the old law, Miracles, and Doctrine conformable to the law.

-22, If thou say in thy heart, How shall we know that the word (of the prophet) is not that which the Lord hath spoken? when the prophet shall have spoken in the name of the Lord, that which shall not come to pass, that is the word which the Lord hath not spoken, but the prophet has spoken it out of the pride of his own heart, fear him not.
-But a man may here again ask, when the prophet hath foretold a thing, how shall we know whether it will come to pass or not?
-For he may foretell it as a thing to arrive after a certain long time, longer than the time of man's life; or indefinitely, that it will come to pass one time or other: in which case this mark of a prophet is unuseful; and therefore the miracles that oblige us to believe a prophet, ought to be confirmed by an immediate, or a not long deferred event.
-So that it is manifest, that the teaching of the religion which God hath established, and the showing of a present miracle, joined together, were the only marks whereby the Scripture would have a true prophet, that is to say, immediate revelation, to be acknowledged; neither of them being singly sufficient to oblige any other man to regard what he saith.
+Deut.
+18. v.
+21, 22.
+If thou say in thy heart, How shall we know that the Word (of the Prophet) is not that which the Lord hath spoken.
+When the Prophet shall have spoken in the name of the Lord, that which shall not come to passe, that's the word which the Lord hath not spoken, but the Prophet has spoken it out of the pride of his own heart, fear him not.
+But a man may here again ask, When the Prophet hath foretold a thing, how shal we know whether it will come to passe or not?
+For he may foretel it as a thing to arrive after a certain long time, longer then the time of mans life; or indefinitely, that it will come to passe one time or other: in which case this mark of a Prophet is unusefull; and therefore the miracles that oblige us to believe a Prophet, ought to be confirmed by an immediate, or a not long deferr' event.
+So that it is manifest, that the teaching of the Religion which God hath established, and the shewing of a present Miracle, joined together, were the only marks whereby the Scripture would have a true Prophet, that is to say, immediate Revelation to be acknowledged; neither of them being singly sufficient to oblige any other man to regard what he saith.

-Seeing therefore miracles now cease, we have no sign left, whereby to acknowledge the pretended revelations or inspirations of any private man; nor obligation to give ear to any doctrine, farther than it is conformable to the Holy Scriptures, which since the time of our Saviour, supply the place, and sufficiently recompense the want of all other prophecy; and from which, by wise and learned interpretation, and careful ratiocination, all rules and precepts necessary to the knowledge of our duty both to God and man, without enthusiasm or supernatural inspiration, may easily be deduced.
-And this Scripture is it, out of which I am to take the principles of my discourse, concerning the rights of those that are the supreme governors on earth of Christian commonwealths; and of the duty of Christian subjects towards their sovereigns.
-And to that end, I shall speak in the next chapter, of the books, writers, scope and authority of the Bible.
+Seeing therefore Miracles now cease, we have no sign left, whereby to acknowledge the pretended Revelations, or Inspirations of any private man; nor obligation to give ear to any Doctrine, farther than it is conformable to the Holy Scriptures, which since the time of our Saviour, supply the place, and sufficiently recompense the want of all other Prophecy; and from which, by wise and learned interpretation, and carefull ratiocination, all rules and precepts necessary to the knowledge of our duty both to God and man, without Enthusiasme, or supernaturall Inspiration, may easily be deduced.
+And this Scripture is it, out of which I am to take the Principles of my Discourse, concerning the Rights of those that are the Supream Governors on earth, of Christian Common-wealths; and of the duty of Christian Subjects towards their Soveraigns.
+And to that end, I shall speak in the next Chapter, of the Books, Writers, Scope and Authority of the Bible.

-Miracles ceasing, prophets cease, and the Scripture supplies their place
+Miracles ceasing, Prophets cease, and the Scripture supplies their place.

-CHAPTER XXXIII.
+CHAP.
+XXXIII.

-Of The Number, Antiquity, Scope, Authority And Interpreters Of The Books Of Holy Scripture.
+Of The Number, Antiquity, Scope, Authority, And Interpreters Of The Books Of HolyScripture.

-By the Books of Holy Scripture, are understood those, which ought to be the canon, that is to say, the rules of Christian life.
+By the Books of Holy Scripture, are understood those, which ought to be the Canon, that is to say, the Rules of Christian life.
+And because all Rules of life, which men are in conscience bound to observe, are Laws; the question of the

-Of the books of HolyScripture.
+Of the Books of Holy Scripture.